 Even though I’m typing away and doing “grown-up” things right now, she’d still just prefer being in my presence, near me, next to me.
 She has her little feet nestled up against me, and we are sharing covers, cozying up as she naps and I write.

-Bonded by Love
+Roots and Wings Bonded by Love

 My family is one of the lucky ones that truly enjoy each other’s company.
 Our family vacations are filled with quality time spent together, adventures and lots of laughter.